OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 ### Upgradeable Contracts

-If you are deploying upgradeable contracts, use the `Upgrades` library as described in [README.md#usage](README.md#usage) but set the option `useDefenderDeploy = true` when calling functions to cause all deployments to occur through OpenZeppelin Defender.
+If you are deploying upgradeable contracts, use the `Upgrades` library as described in [README.md#usage](README.md#usage) but set the option `defender.useDefenderDeploy = true` when calling functions to cause all deployments to occur through OpenZeppelin Defender.

 **Example:**